coreos/coreos-cloudinit/Documentation/cloud-config.md

     coreos-ssh-import-url: https://token:<OAUTH-TOKEN>@github-enterprise.example.com/users/elroy/keys
 ```

-You can also provide any url which response matches that json format for public keys:
+You can also specify any URL whose response matches the JSON format for public keys:

 ```
 #cloud-config